MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 ### Standard web service examples

-In each example of standard web services, the values of the R code (`code`) and the model (`model`) are represented in different ways (as files, objects, ...), but in each case the result is the same.
+Each standard web service example uses the same code and models and returns the same results.
+However, in each example, that code and model are represented in different ways such as R scripts, objects, files, and so on.

 For standard web services, keep in mind that:
-+ Any R code must come from:
++ R code can come from:
   + A filepath to a local R script
   + A block of R code as a character string
   + A function handle

-+ Any model can come:
++ R models can come:
-  + File path to an `.RData` file holding the external R objects to be loaded and used with the code
+  + A filepath to an `.RData` file holding the external R objects to be loaded and used with the code
-  + File path to an `.R` file which will be evaluated into an environment and loaded
+  + A filepath to an `.R` file that is evaluated into an environment and loaded
   + A model object